 Additionally, always dilute the fertilizer to its half strength before application.

-Hoya nummularioides has a small root system and prefers small, cozy 3-5 inches wide terracotta pots facilitating drain holes.
+Hoya Nummularioides has a small root system and prefers 1-3 inches wide terracotta pots facilitating drain holes.

 Besides that, severely root-bound Nummularioides grow slowly, and the soil dries up unusually quickly.

-Having that said, your plant might need immediate repotting when they are suffering root rot brought on by excess water or compact soil.
+Your plant might need immediate repotting when suffering root rot from excess water or compact soil.

-Carefully repot infected plants after thoroughly trimming infected parts and applying fungicides.
+Carefully repot infected plants after thoroughly trimming infected parts and applying copper-rich fungicides.

 5. Casual Pruning